AdirondaxProject/adirondax/examples/README.md

 # Adirondax Examples

-Simple examples to demonstrate adirondax' capabilities and help you get started with your own simulations
+Simple examples to demonstrate the capabilities of adirondax and help you get started with your own simulations